bnomei/kirby3-apcu-cachedriver/README.md

 ### How to use ApcuGC with Lapse or Boost

-You need to set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `apcu`.
+You need to set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `apcugc`.

 **site/config/config.php**
 ```php